MasonM/reproduce_elasticache_issue/README.md

 This repository contains the code necessary to reproduce an issue with AWS ElastiCache for Redis where the reader endpoint stops responding for ~4 minutes during upgrades.
 Instructions:
-1. Create an ElasticCache for Redis cluster with the following settings:
+1. Create an ElastiCache for Redis cluster with the following settings:

    * Region - eu-west-1
    * Redis version - 6.2.6